 Keskinocak's research focuses on the applications of operations research and management science with societal impact, particularly health and humanitarian applications, supply chain management, and logistics/transportation.
 Her recent work has addressed infectious disease modeling, evaluating intervention strategies, and resource allocation; catch-up scheduling for vaccinations; hospital operations management; disaster preparedness and response (e.g., prepositioning inventory); debris management; centralized and decentralized price and lead-time decisions.
 Keskinocak has worked on projects with companies, governmental and non-governmental organizations, and healthcare providers, including American Red Cross, CARE, CDC, Children's Healthcare of Atlanta, Emory University, and Intel Corporation.

 She currently serves as a department editor for Operations Research (Policy Modeling and Public Sector area), associate editor for Manufacturing & Service Operations Management, and secretary of INFORMS.
-Previously, Keskinocak served as the president of INFORMS Women in OR/MS Forum; vice president of INFORMS Membership and Professional Recognition; co-founder and past-president of INFORMS Section on Public Programs, Service, and Needs; co-founder and president of the INFORMS Forum on Junior Faculty Interaction Group; and the president of the INFORMS Health Applications Society.
+Previously, Keskinocak served as INFORMS Vice President of Membership and Professional Recognition; is the co-founder and past-president of INFORMS Section on Public Programs, Service, and Needs; and the president of the INFORMS Health Applications Society.